Sheet music available from Ars Nova Press

 For Zodiakos, the final concert of their 2002 season, The Esoterics commissioned twelve Washington State composers to create a suite of a cappella horoscopes from the ancient poem, Astronomica, by First Century B.C.E. poet Marcus Manilius.
 Each composer set verses for his or her own star sign.

-"Leo" was premiered by The Esoterics on December 7, 8, 14 & 15, 2002, in concerts in Tacoma, Mercer Island and Seattle, Washington.
-The score is published by Ars Nova Music, a division of Ars Nova Press.
-The piece was named as a Finalist in 2007 Cincinnati Camerata Composition Competition.
+Leo was premiered by The Esoterics on December 7, 8, 14 & 15, 2002, in concerts in Tacoma, Mercer Island and Seattle, Washington.

 Text from Astronomica by Marcus Manilius